College Canines - Services

 PREVENTION IS THE KEY AGAINST MATTING.
 Following a diligent grooming schedule will remove the possibility of future occurrences.

-If you suspect your pet has fleas or ticks, prompt action on your part is needed BEFORE your grooming appointment.
-Flea infestation can lead to tapeworm.
-Your vet will have products proven effective in treating tapeworms.
-‘College Canines' does not use pesticides on your pets.
-If fleas or ticks are found on your pet you will be charged for the specific shampoo treatment type used.
+If you suspect your pet has fleas or ticks, prompt action on your part is needed BEFORE your grooming appointment as flea infestation can lead to tapeworm.
+If fleas or ticks are found on your pet, you will be charged for the specific shampoo treatment type used.
+Vets should always be consulted on treatment for fleas.

 AGGRESSIVE OR DANGEROUS PETS